AMIGA-IAA/hcg_hi_pipeline/README.md

 calibration:
 - refant: String.
 Name of reference antenna to use for calibration.
 - fluxcal: List of strings.
 Name of sources to use as flux calibrators.
 One for each spectral window, in numerical order.
-- fluxmod: List of strings.
+- fluxmod: List of strings (or floats).
 Name of flux model for each source in fluxcal.
 - man_mod: True/Flase.
 Indicate if one or more of the flux calibrators will be using a manually input flux model.
+If Ture then the corresponding value in fluxmod should be a float of the calibrator flux in Jy.
 - bandcal: List of strings.
 Name of sources to use as bandpass calibrators.
 One for each spectral window, in numerical order.
 - phasecal: List of strings.
 Name of sources to use as phase calibrators.
 One for each target object.
 Must be in the same order as the targets.
 - targets: List of strings.
 Name of sources that are targets.
 Omitted targets will be ignored.